Dimension-Reduced Cosine Expansions via Tensor Decomposition: Methodology and Applications to Credit Exposure Quantification: Numerical tests

-For all the experiments, the calculation speed is expressed in seconds and measured on a computer with an Intel Core i7-10700F CPU, 2.90GHz, with a cache size of 2048 KB.
+For all the experiments, CPU times are recorded on a single threaded implementation using an Intel Core i7-10700F processor at 2.90GHz and a 2048 KB L1 cache.
+Timing is reported in seconds.